zk4/vimrc/readme.md

 - ack.vim
     - just an interface between command ack and ccopen.
 - vim-visual-multi
-    - THis plugin is the best multi select I can find.
+    - This plugin is the best multi select I can find.
 You can switch between insert mode and normal mode without losing multi visual mode.

 - tabular
 - vim-easy-align